Society for Technical Communication: Overview

-Most STC members belong to one or more communities, which are either geographic chapters or special interest groups (SIGs).
-Most chapters are in the United States, but STC includes members from 14 countries.
-The largest group outside the U.S. is the chapter in Toronto, Ontario, Canada.
+Most STC members belonged to one or more communities, which were either geographic chapters or special interest groups (SIGs).
+Most chapters were in the United States, but STC included members from 14 countries.
+The largest group outside the U.S. was the chapter in Toronto, Ontario, Canada.

-STC publishes a quarterly journal, Technical Communication, and a monthly magazine, Intercom.
+STC published a quarterly journal, Technical Communication, and a monthly magazine, Intercom.

+Certifications

+STC offered certification as a Certified Professional Technical Communicator with three tiers: Foundation Level Certification (Level I), Practitioner Level Certification (Level II) Expert Level Certification (Level III).
+The certification was offered through APMG International and required bi-annual renewal with 12 CEUs.